Payment: Services are self-pay

 Maybe you don’t have someone you feel comfortable talking about hard stuff with or you don’t want to burden someone with your problems.
-Maybe you’re a parent who is at a loss of how to help your teen.
+Maybe you’re a parent at a loss of how to help your teen.
 Maybe you’re a teen at a loss of how to deal with your parents.
 You could be having issues with relationships, drugs, body image, or life in general.

 Let’s talk about why things are so hard.
 Why you’re doing the same old thing day in and day out despite wanting to change.
 Why you’re waking up and wishing that the pills you took the night before had actually worked.
 Why in spite of all the things you’ve done to try and recover from your eating disorder or addiction, you feel like you’ve made no progress.
 Let’s get down to the root of things and face them head on.

-I have experience working in higher, more intense levels of care and have helped young adults and teens deal with difficult stuff.
+I have experience working in higher, more intense levels of care and have helped adults and teens deal with difficult stuff.
 I’ve met people in crisis and helped walk them into a better, more stable, and positive point in life.